- Malignant narcissism is a combination of narcissistic and antisocial personality.

 Although I have presented the viewpoint of a narcissism spectrum, some researchers take the angle of an antisocial spectrum, while others consider each of the Cluster B disorders as overlapping.

 I am in agreement with research that conceptualizes personality disorders, such as narcissistic personality and antisocial personality, as falling along a continuum.
 Across the continuum or spectrum will be different blends of the disorder, distinct, however, composed of symptoms of each other.
-I think that the overlap is often significant, and the current categorical classifications of personality often leave out blends of personality that we see with our patients — for example, malignant narcissism, psychopathy with borderline traits, introverted narcissism.
+I think that the overlap is often significant, and the current categorical classifications of personality often leave out blends of personality that we see with our patients — for example, malignant narcissism, psychopathy with borderline traits, and introverted narcissism.

 - You might also find this helpful: Caring for the Brain After Narcissistic Abuse